Skip to main content

 Accessory coverage pays for the damage or theft of the blade and its parts.

-6 Steps to Proper CNY Snow Plow Insurance.Step 3.
+6 Steps to CNY Snow Plow Insurance.Step 3.
 Get Business Insurance for Snow Plowing

 The truck and the blade are not the only things that need coverage.
 You also need business insurance for snow plowing.
-Business insurance protects you from the risks of running a snow plowing business.
+Business insurance helps protect you from the risks of running a snow plowing business.

 For example, if someone sues you for damaging their property or injuring them, business insurance can help you pay for the legal fees and settlements.
 Business insurance can also cover your lost income if you can’t plow due to an accident or a weather event.